zgilkerson/azure-pipelines-agent/docs/preview/yamlgettingstarted-container.md

-# Group Step and Container
+# YAML getting started - YAML Group Step and Container (not yet available, for discussion only)

-## Overview

-1. Group step in yaml that represent a set of task steps.
-2. Container resource in yaml that allow a task step or group step declare at runtime which container instance the step will use.

 ## Group Step

+Group step in yaml that represent a set of task steps.

 ### Syntax

 The syntax to declare a group is: